astropy/halotools/docs/overview.rst

 Halotools Science Overview
 ***************************

-Here we’ll give a qualitative description of the motivation and functionality of Halotools in broad strokes.
+In this section of the documentation we’ll give a qualitative description of the motivation and functionality of Halotools in broad strokes.
 You can get a more detailed picture of the package from the rest of the :ref:`user-docs`.

 Halotools is a fully open-source project, and is the product of many scientists collaborating across numerous universities.
-If you are interested in contributing to Halotools, or in learning more about how the package works under the hood, see the :ref:`developer-docs`.
+If you are interested in contributing to Halotools, and/or in learning more about how the package works under the hood, see the :ref:`tutorial_list` and :ref:`developer-docs`.

 Core Science Aim
 =====================